beginning of content

 Key facts

-• Trigeminal neuralgia is a type of nerve pain that affects your face.
+• Trigeminal neuralgia is a type of nerve pain that leads to sharp facial pain that may feel like an electric shock.

-• This nerve pain is caused by irritation of your trigeminal nerve.
+• This nerve pain is caused by irritation or damage of your trigeminal nerve, a nerve responsible for sensation (feeling) in your face.

 What is trigeminal neuralgia?